yellowdog/python-examples/README.md

 3. In the **Accounts** section under the **Applications** tab of the [YellowDog Portal](https://portal.yellowdog.co/#/account/applications), use the **Add Application** button to create a new Application, and make a note of its **Key** and **Secret** (these will only be shown once).

-4. Copy `config.toml.template` to `config.toml` and in the `COMMON` section populate the `KEY` and `SECRET` properties using the values obtained above.
+4. Copy `config.toml.template` to `config.toml` and in the `common` section populate the `key` and `secret` properties using the values obtained above.
 These allow the Python scripts to connect to the YellowDog Platform.
-Modify the `NAMESPACE` (for grouping YellowDog objects) and `NAME_TAG` (used for naming objects) properties as required.
-In the `WORK_REQUIREMENT` section, optionally modify the `WORKER_TAGS` property to include one or more tags declared by your YellowDog workers.
+Modify the `namespace` (for grouping YellowDog objects) and `name_tag` (used for naming objects) properties as required.
+In the `work_requirement` section, optionally modify the `worker_tags` property to include one or more tags declared by your YellowDog workers.

 To **provision worker pools**, you'll also need: